Design Entrepreneurship: Reflections on the Practice of Turning Creativity into Business.

 • The Design Thinking Journey of Innopage

 21st‑Century Talent That Can Overcome “Wicked Problems” The question “What are the skills of the 21st century?” has not only drawn the attention of educators and parents, but also that of governments and business leaders worldwide.
-They are grappling with how to identify, recruit, retain, and nurture the next generation of talent so that they More
+They are grappling with how to identify, recruit, retain, and nurture the next generation of talent so that they can navigate turbulent times.
+In the next decade, our world will become increasingly complex and uncertain.
+Leaders across industries and sectors must tackle systemic “wicked problems” that are ambiguous, vague, and even contradictory, exceeding the scope and scale of traditional disciplines.
+Companies need interdisciplinary, cross‑boundary… More

 • The Transformation and Remaking of Grandion Group

 The Business Journey of a Supply‑Chain Platform Integrator In an era dominated by digital frenzy and ever‑shifting technology, how can SMEs spot new opportunities?
-If you ask Alan Cheung Yick Lun, Chief Operating Officer of Grandion Group International Holdings Ltd., he would say the answer lies in building cross‑border collaboration, developing business ecosystems, and driving More
+If you ask Alan Cheung Yick Lun, Chief Operating Officer of Grandion Group International Holdings Ltd., he would say the answer lies in building cross‑border collaboration, developing business ecosystems, and driving digital transformation.
+Cheung is a seasoned industrialist who has steered the company through numerous challenges, including the 2003 SARS outbreak and the 2008 global financial crisis.
+Over the years he has transformed the firm from a daily‑wear manufacturer into a comprehensive apparel supply‑chain enterprise.
+In… More

 • Design Thinking Takes Root in Hong Kong?

 In recent years, the design‑thinking movement—once a niche in the global design world—has begun to seep into other fields.
 As a result, people in public affairs, business, and education in Europe and the United States are increasingly aware of this movement.
-The surge in popularity of design thinking is, of course, tied to the reputation More
+The surge in popularity of design thinking is, of course, tied to the reputation of its champions.
+Among them are IDEO, a world‑class design firm, and Stanford, a top university.
+Companies such as Procter & Gamble, which have loudly embraced design thinking to drive innovation, have seen solid growth, demonstrating that traditional firms can benefit from using design thinking… More

 • Six Design Startup Dreams

 “Jingyuan, what do you want to do when you grow up?”
 I, with my hair thinning more and more, ran my fingers over Jingyuan’s shiny black mushroom‑shaped head, feeling a deep sense of envy.
 “I want to be Steve Jobs!”
 Jingyuan answered without hesitation.
-I also admired my friend Sam, who always treats his ten‑year‑old More
+I also admired my friend Sam, who always treats his ten‑year‑old son as a friend, explaining everything to him with reason, never using his role as a father to pressure him, allowing the boy to have his own ideas.
+Sam once said a line that I have never forgotten: “The greatest sin adults commit against children… More

 • Setting Direction for Your Business : Eight Types of Design Entrepreneurship Models

 My friend has a little “master” at home who can talk endlessly about the popular personality‑prediction methods out there—Tarot cards, the Enneagram, the twelve zodiac signs, the twelve Chinese zodiac animals, blood‑type personality theories, and so on.
 She can talk for an hour or two without getting tired.
-If you have a child at home, More
+If you have a child at home, especially one who has just entered the early teenage years, you’ll understand what I mean.
+Once, when I visited my friend’s house, the little master approached me again and wanted to chat.
+“Uncle, do you think destiny determines personality, or does personality determine destiny?” she… More

 • Design Company Business Models

 Beyond Design: Key Factors—Market, Scale, Structure, and TalentA successful design company doesn’t require every employee to be a designer.
 Instead, it relies on a diverse team where each member plays a specialized role—including customer service, IT, business development, finance, and accounting.
-The key lies in building an effective organizational structure and scaling appropriately, aligning with market demands, systematically attracting More
+The key lies in building an effective organizational structure and scaling appropriately, aligning with market demands, systematically attracting talent and clients, and growing strategically.
+The Starting Point Hong Ko (高少康) and Javin Mo (毛灼然), two young designers, are both referred to by Professor Lui Tai Lok (呂大樂) as the “Fourth-Generation Hongkongers.”
+Together, they participated in the “7080 New Generation Designers Exhibition” (“7080新生代設計人展”), a cross-border initiative between… More

 On Entrepreneurship